Nonconforming finite element Stokes complexes in three dimensions: Introduction

 The $\bs H(\grad\curl)$-nonconforming element together with the Lagrange element is then applied to solve the quad-curl problem.
 The discrete Poincar\'e inequality is established for the $\bs H(\grad\curl)$-nonconforming element space $\boldsymbol W_{h0}$, as a result the coercivity on the weak divergence-free space follows.
 Then we acquire the discrete stability of the bilinear form from the evident discrete inf-sup condition, and derive the optimal convergence of the nonconforming mixed finite methods.
-Since the interpolation operator $\boldsymbol I_h^{gc}$ is not well-defined on $\bs H_0(\grad\curl, \Omega)$, in the error analysis we exploit a quasi-interpolation operator defined on $\bs H_0(\grad\curl, \Omega)$, which is constructed by combining a regular decomposition for the space $\bs H_0(\grad\curl, \Omega)$, the interpolation operator $\boldsymbol I_h^{gc}$ and the Scott-Zhang interpolation operator \cite{ScottZhang1990}.
+Since the interpolation operator $\boldsymbol I_h^{gc}$ is not well-defined on $\bs H_0(\grad\curl, \Omega)$, in the error analysis we exploit a quasi-interpolation operator $\boldsymbol{\Pi}_h^{gc}$ defined on $\bs H_0(\grad\curl, \Omega)$, which is constructed by combining a regular decomposition for the space $\bs H_0(\grad\curl, \Omega)$, the interpolation operator $\boldsymbol I_h^{gc}$ and the Scott-Zhang interpolation operator \cite{ScottZhang1990}.

-By the nonconforming finite element Stokes complex in the bottom line of the commutative diagram \eqref{eq:cdintro}, we equivalently decouple the mixed finite element methods of the quad-curl problem into two mixed methods of the Maxwell equation and the nonconforming $P_1$-$P_0$ element method for the Stokes equation, as the decoupling of the quad-curl problem in the continuous level \cite{ChenHuang2018,Zhang2018a}.
+By the nonconforming finite element Stokes complex \eqref{intro:Stokescomplex3dncfem0}, we equivalently decouple the mixed finite element methods of the quad-curl problem into two mixed methods of the Maxwell equation and the nonconforming $P_1$-$P_0$ element method for the Stokes equation, as the decoupling of the quad-curl problem in the continuous level \cite{ChenHuang2018,Zhang2018a}.
 A fast solver based on this equivalent decoupling is discussed for the mixed finite element methods of the quad-curl problem.

-In addition to the Stokes complex \eqref{eq:Stokescomplex3d}, another kind of Stokes complex is ~\cite{JohnLinkeMerdonNeilanEtAl2017}
+In addition to the Stokes complex \eqref{eq:Stokescomplex3d}, another kind of Stokes complex~\cite{JohnLinkeMerdonNeilanEtAl2017} is

 in two dimensions, and

 in three dimensions, where $\bs H^1(\curl, \Omega):=\{\bs v\in\boldsymbol H^1(\Omega; \mathbb{R}^3): \curl\bs v\in \boldsymbol H^1(\Omega; \mathbb{R}^3)\}$.
 We refer to \cite{FalkMorley1990,MardalTaiWinther2002,AustinManteuffelMcCormick2004,Lee2010,FalkNeilan2013,GuzmanNeilan2012,GuzmanNeilan2014,Zhang2016,GuzmanLischkeNeilan2020} for some finite element discretizations of the Stokes complex \eqref{eq:anotherStokescomplex2d} in two dimensions, and \cite{TaiWinther2006,GuzmanNeilan2012,Neilan2015} for some finite element discretizations of the Stokes complex \eqref{eq:anotherStokescomplex3d} in three dimensions.
 While the finite elements corresponding to the Stokes complexes \eqref{eq:anotherStokescomplex2d}-\eqref{eq:anotherStokescomplex3d} are not suitable to discretize the quad-curl problem, since $\nabla H^1(\Omega)\subset\bs H(\grad\curl, \Omega)$ is not a subspace of $\bs H^1(\curl, \Omega)$.